Build AI agents for business analysis. Keep requirements, reports, and metrics moving.

 Where Business Analyst teams usually start

 Business Analyst teams usually start with the repeatable jobs that eat time every week: turn meeting notes into structured specs, deliver executive summaries without the manual work, and surface insights from raw data automatically.
 For business analysts who need documentation, reporting, and metric review to keep moving without manual rework.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions